How much electricity is used for cooling in the United States?

 EIA does not have estimates for electricity use specifically for space cooling by the industrial sector.
 Also, EIA does not have estimates for electricity demand for cooling on an hourly, daily, or monthly basis.

 Electricity demand for cooling is significantly affected by climate and weather.
 Cooling degree days are relative measurements of outdoor air temperature and are used as an index for cooling energy requirements.
-The number of annual cooling degree days in the United States has generally increased since 1950.
+EIA publishes population-weighted degree day data.
+The number of annual population-weighted cooling degree days in the United States has generally increased since 1950.

-EIA estimates and projections for energy use in the residential and commercial sectors in Annual Energy Outlook 2019, Reference case Tables 4 and 5
+EIA projections for energy use in the residential and commercial sectors in Annual Energy Outlook, Reference case Tables 4 and 5

 Residential Energy Consumption Survey (RECS)